shaarang1010/atf-UI/README.md

+## This repo is WIP.
+For any suggestions and queries are welcome through issues section.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Repo Info

-### WIP: This is a repo for Aphasia Therapy Finder
+### This is a repo for Aphasia Therapy Finder

 ### Problem Statment